udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 Applications can immediately register token-based assets on chain and offer built-in marketplace to their customers.
 Applications can even create their own in-app currencies backed by blockchains and use them to build the in-app economy.
 The app-specific currencies can eventually be traded in the UDAP platform to offer substantial liquidity.

-UDAP is a standalone public chain cloud that serves as an advanced streamlined BAAS for the booming real world token-economy beyond crypto-currencies.
+UDAP is a middle-ware in blockchain era, which abstracts away the common public chains on the market today, such as Ethereuem, Cosmos and EOS and other advanced open ledger public chains coming in the future.
+The middleware layer for blockchains will act as a catalyst for blockchain-based killer applications.

 ## Content